RobertWeinmeister/dokuwiki-mermaid/README.md

 ## Known Problems

-The syntax of Mermaid and DokuWiki can clash in rare cases.
-If you encounter problems, feel free to report them and open an issue.
+Allmost all of the DokuWiki syntax is supported.
+In rare cases it can clash with the syntax of Mermaid.
+If you encounter any problems, feel free to report them and open an issue.

 You can sidestep these problems by using the [raw mode](#raw-mode) which disables the processing by DokuWiki, or adjust your Mermaid code as shown below.